- What does WCAG mean?

 WCAG stands for "Web Content Accessibility Guidelines".

-When does WCAG 2.1 come into force?
+When did WCAG 2.1 come into force?

 WCAG 2.1 was made an official W3C recommendation on June 5, 2018.

 The Americans with Disabilities Act (ADA) only states in Title III that communication, including web/internet, must be made accessible.
 It doesn’t reference any particular standard.
 Up until now WCAG 2.0 has widely been considered the de facto standard for ADA compliance of websites.
 Now that WCAG 2.1 is the new official W3C recommendation for web accessibility, we expect that there will be an increasing expectation for websites to live up to WCAG 2.1.
-We don’t expect courts to rule for WCAG 2.1 conformance overnight, though.

 What is the difference between WCAG 2.0 and 2.1?